Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

 	````

 1. Press **F5** to debug the web application in the browser.
 To view the changes made to the response output of the API, perform the following steps.
-	1. Once the browser opens, press **F12** to re-open the developer tools.
+	1. Once the browser opens, press **F12** if the developer tools are not open yet.
 	1. Click the **Network** tab.
 	1. Press the **Start Capturing** button.
 	1. Add the URL suffix **/api/contact** to the URL in the address bar and press the **Enter** key.